FLI1: Clinical significance

 In addition to Friend erythroleukemia, proviral integration at the fli-1 locus also occurs in leukemias induced by the 10A1, Graffi, and Cas-Br-E viruses.
 Fli-1 aberrant expression is also associated with chromosomal abnormalities in humans.
-In pediatric Ewing’s sarcoma a chromosomal translocation generates a fusion of the 5’ transactivation domain of EWSR1 (also known as EWS) with the 3’ Ets domain of Fli-1.
+In pediatric Ewing's sarcoma a chromosomal translocation generates a fusion of the 5' transactivation domain of EWSR1 (also known as EWS) with the 3' Ets domain of Fli-1.
 The resulting fusion oncoprotein, EWS/Fli-1, acts as an aberrant transcriptional activator. with strong transforming capabilities.
-EWS/Fli-1 may steer clinically important genes via interaction with enhnacer-like GGAA-microsatellites.
+EWS/Fli-1 may steer clinically important genes via interaction with enhancer-like GGAA-microsatellites.
 The importance of Fli-1 in the development of human leukemia, such as acute myelogenous leukemia (AML), has been demonstrated in studies of translocation involving the Tel transcription factor, which interacts with Fli-1 through protein-protein interactions.
 A recent study has demonstrated high levels of Fli-1 expression in several benign and malignant neoplasms using immunohistochemistry.

 A possible association with Paris-Trousseau syndrome has been suggested.